477: No Such Thing As ShatGPT

 And so, on, I think, more than one occasion, the police were called because they thought there was either drug dealing going on, or there was, you know, that suddenly, like it was suddenly become a brothel.

-So, she's on her website, you can hear her doing an ad for Mott's Apple Juice or a Volkswagen ad, and you know, it's definitely her.
+You can hear her doing an ad for Mott's Apple Juice or a Volkswagen ad, and you know it's definitely her.

 And then people would say really racist, random things using his voice and putting it up online.
 So he suddenly was hounded by his own voice wherever he went.